Foodland (South Australia): Chapley Family (Brothers)

+Munno Para, Norwood, Henley Square, Saint Shopping and Sefton Plaza Foodland stores are run by the John Chapley Family.
+In 2024 Saints Foodland was awarded the World's Best Supermarket at the IGA International Retailer Awards in Las Vegas.

 Eudunda Farmers Limited

 Eudunda Farmers Ltd is a co-operative established at Eudunda in country South Australia in 1896.

-Eudunda Farmers currently own and operate 18 Foodland and three IGA stores throughout country, South Australia.
+Eudunda Farmers currently own and operate 18 Foodland stores and three IGA stores throughout country, South Australia.